Neradoc/circuitpython-sample-scripts/usb_serial/README.md

 Circuitpython enables communication with the host computer it is connected to via a USB serial port.
 These examples show how to do it in different basic scenarios on the Circuitpython side and example host-side scripts using python.
 You can of course use any programming language on the host side.

 There's [a guide using the usb_cdc module](https://learn.adafruit.com/diy-trinkey-no-solder-air-quality-monitor/circuitpython) on Adafruit Learn.
+[The documentation of the module](https://docs.circuitpython.org/en/latest/shared-bindings/usb_cdc/index.html#module-usb_cdc) list all the functions avaiilable.

 ## The Second Serial Channel

 The default serial channel also hosts the REPL, so you can't communicate through it while looking at the REPL, and some characters can interrupt the code (ctrl-C) so it's not suited for binary data.

 Since Circuitpython 7, it is possible to enable a second serial channel (some chips might be limited) for binary communication without limitations and without losing the REPL, so you can still see debug prints and errors.

+Note that you can use the REPL serial port with `usb_cdc.console`, but that is not available on boards that don't have USB OTG, like the suffixless ESP32 or the ESP32-C3.

 Using the data serial channel requires creating a `boot.py` file containing the following code.
 The file requires a reset to be active after it's created the first time (it runs whe the board boots).